Skip to main content

 Source

 To get your focus areas widget started, you will first need to select a source.
 This is the project from which the data will be pulled.
-If you have mapped additional sources into your dashboard data, you will have more than one option here.
+If you have mapped additional sources into your dashboard data, you will have more than 1 option here.
 You can only select 1 source per focus areas widget.

 Outcome Metric